 Made from grapes affected by noble rot, known as botrytis cinerea, each drop of Tokaji Eszencia is a pure nectar extracted from overripe berries.
 The result is an incredibly concentrated liquid gold that captivates the palate with its luscious flavors.

-Tokaji Eszencia’s sweetness level is unrivaled in the world of wines.
-Its residual sugar content reaches extraordinary levels, often exceeding 400 grams per liter!
+Tokaji Eszencia’s sweetness level is unrivaled in the world of dessert wines.
+Its residual sugar content reaches extraordinary levels, often exceeding 400 g/ liter l!

 What is the driest wine?

 Are you a fan of dry wines?
 If so, you may be wondering what the driest wine out there is.
 Look no further than white, zero dosage sparkling wine!
-This type of wine is renowned for its bone-dry character and lack of residual sugar.
-Zero dosage refers to the absence of any added sugar during the production process.
+This type of dry wine is renowned for its bone-dry character and lack of residual sugar.
+Zero dosage refers to the absence of any added sugar during the production process of sparkling white wine.
+The yeast consumer the sugar present and converts it into carbon dioxide and ethyl alcohol.
 This results in a clean, crisp taste that appeals to those with a preference for dryness.

 White, zero dosage sparkling wines are made using traditional methods like Champagne production but without the addition of any sweetening agents.
 The grapes used are typically Chardonnay or other white varietals known for their acidity and ability to produce vibrant flavors.
 During fermentation, yeasts consume all the grape’s natural sugars, leaving behind an exceptionally dry base wine.